xnuinside/simple-ddl-parser/docs/README.rst

 Feel free to open Issue with DDL sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Pay attentions that I'm adding functional tests for all supported statement, so if you see that your statement is failed and you didn't see it in the test 99,9% that I did n't have sample with such SQL statement - so feel free to open the issue and I will add support for it.

 **If you need some statement, that not supported by parser yet**\ : please provide DDL example & information about that is it SQL dialect or DB.